Skip to content

 There are two types of users in the organization:

-• The HR manager must have permission to perform the following operations: list existing users, list a user, create new users, and delete a user.
+• Human resource manager (HR manager): Can perform all operations (list users, list a user, create users, and delete a user).

-• The HR officer must have permission to perform the following operations: list existing users and list a user.
+• Human resource officer (HR officer): Can only list existing users and list a specific user.

 Implement role-based access control with Choreo and Asgardeo

-Let’s take a look at the steps to follow to implement the scenario described above using Choreo and Asgardeo.
+Let’s take a look at the steps to implement the scenario described above using Choreo and Asgardeo.

 Prerequisites

-If you are signing in to the Choreo Console for the first time, create an organization as follows:
+• If you're signing in to the Choreo Console for the first time, create an organization:

 This creates the organization and opens the home page of the default project created for you.